2020 League Charter

 The league currently consists of 24 teams included in one conference.
 There are no divisions.

 The 16-game schedule will be divided into four quarters of four games each.
 The four quarters are referred to as: Q1, Q2, Q3, and Q4.
 The schedule will be randomly developed where each team will play 16 different opponents and every team will have 8 home games and 8 away games.
+Prior to the start of each season, teams are allocated to one of three different groups based on their prior season record.
+Teams in each group are guaranteed to play at least 5 games against teams in their group.
+Please refer to the draft workbook where there is documentation for how the schedule was determined.
 Each team must play all games of each quarter by the schedule deadline.

 The top 10 teams in the league will qualify for the play-offs.
 These 10 teams will be seeded # 1 through # 10.
 Play-off rounds will be as follows:

 The general rule governing all ties is that tiebreaking rules only apply to the determination of play-off seeding.
 No team can be eliminated from the playoffs by any tiebreaking rule.